Secured loans

 • Early repayment charges: Some lenders charge a fee if you clear the loan sooner than planned.

-• Rental income fluctuations: Factor in void periods or unexpected repairs—can you still cover repayments if income dips?
+• Rental income fluctuations: Factor in void periods or unexpected repairs—can you still cover the monthly repayments if income dips?

-Being realistic upfront makes the loan work for you, not against you.
+Being realistic upfront makes the loan work for you, not against you, and helps ensure you understand how the loan will be repaid.

 Who Are Buy-to-Let Secured Loans For?